Create a Derived Data Source

 3 - Create the Derived Data Source

-Select the available Virtual Population option: Table or SQL Statement.
-Note: For a derived data source, you cannot change Virtual Population or the backing Storage Technology from the parent source.
+Select Table for the Virtual Population option.
+Note: For a derived data source, you cannot change the backing Storage Technology from the parent source.

 Click Edit and select the table(s) you created in Snowflake, and click Apply.